-When and how a bleeding disorder is diagnosed depends on what type of bleeding disorder the person has, the severity of their condition, sometimes their gender, and often how quickly a medical professional spots the symptoms and refers them to a hematologist.
+When and how a bleeding disorder is diagnosed depends on what type of bleeding disorder the person has, the severity of their condition, and sometimes their gender.
+It can also depend on how quickly a medical professional spots the symptoms and refers them to a hematologist.

 Hemophilia is usually diagnosed by a hematologist — a specialist in disorders of the blood, bone marrow, and lymphatic system.
 In some cases, bleeding disorders are diagnosed by emergency room physicians, general practitioners, or gynecologists.